kandysh/ascend/README.md

 ---

-Built with ❤️ using modern TypeScript and microservices architecture.
+Built with ❤️ using TypeScript and microservices architecture.